TitasGailius/nova-search-relations/readme.md

 ## Global search

-You may customize the rules of your searchable relationships in global search by defining the `$globalSearchRelations` property.
+You may customize the rules of your searchable relationships for global search by defining the `$globalSearchRelations` property.

 ```php
 /**